 In order to increase effectiveness, the team recommends that the College maintain consistency in providing information on all the Major Policies Affecting Students in its catalogue, schedule of classes, and website.
 Specifically, the information, processes, rules and internal practices for complaints surrounding student grievances, student discipline, claims of unlawful sexual harassment and/or discrimination contain accurate, precise and current information that is organized and easily accessible on the College website.
-(II.B.2.c.)
+(II.B.2.c)

 In response to Recommendation 2, college personnel, led by the Associate Dean of Student Affairs, reviewed the most recent catalog language regarding student complaints and grievances, student discipline, and unlawful sexual harassment and discrimination to ensure accuracy, consistency, and ease of access.
 Minor modifications were made to the 2014-15 catalog in line with that review.
-The 2014-15 catalog (2.1) now includes accurate information regarding processes, rules, and internal practices for:
+The 2014-15 catalog now includes accurate information regarding processes, rules and internal practices for (2.1):

-- Student Code of Conduct and grounds for disciplinary action; - student grievance and due process; - final grades (i.e., grade challenge procedures); and - sexual harassment and discrimination.
+- Student Code of Conduct and Grounds for Disciplinary Action; - Student Grievance and Due Process; - Final Grades (i.e., grade challenge procedures); and - Sexual Harassment and Discrimination.

 For the 2015-16 catalog, a more significant restructuring is planned in which this information will be drawn together in one location within the catalog instead of being placed in different sections as is currently the case.
-This consolidation will make finding and using the printed information easier for students, and it will include a paragraph that explains the GC complaint process with directions on how to submit a complaint.
-Additionally, the 2015-2016 College catalog will be augmented with descriptions of how to file financial aid complaints and sexual assault reporting.
-The latter is still evolving (2.2), as the federal requirements were not finalized in time for the 2014-15 catalog.
+This consolidation will make finding and using the printed information easier for students, and it will include a paragraph that explains the GC Complaint Process with directions on how to submit a complaint.
+Additionally, the 2015-2016 College catalog will be augmented with descriptions of how to file Financial Aid complaints and Sexual Assault Reporting.
+The latter is still evolving, as the federal requirements were not finalized in time for the 2014-15 catalog (2.2).
 The 2015-16 catalog description will also point students to the updated College website for more detailed information.

-More importantly, for student access to these policies and procedures for addressing complaints about these issues, the College website is currently (summer and fall 2014) undergoing a complete redesign that will be available to the public in December 2014.
-In the meantime, the College has created a single landing page off the College's homepage that draws together ("Student Complaints and Due Process") all processes for student complaints and grievances (2.3).
-On this webpage, each complaint and grievance process has a link (where applicable) to a description of the respective policy or procedure, a step-by-step description of the process(es), and the correct form to complete to initiate the complaint or grievance.
-Additionally, the webpage provides contact information for college staff who can assist the student in understanding and using the process.
+More importantly, for student access to these policies and how students may address complaints about any of these issues, the College website is currently (summer and fall 2014) undergoing a complete redesign that will be available to the public in December 2014.
+In the meantime, the College has created a single landing page that draws together in one location - "Student Complaints and Due Process" - all the College's various processes for student complaints and grievances (2.3).
+On this webpage, each complaint and grievance process has, in turn, have its own link (where applicable) to a description of the respective policy or procedure, a step-by-step description of the process(es), the correct form to complete to initiate the complaint or grievance, and contact information for college staff who can assist the student in understanding and using the process.
+This same "Student Complaint and Due Process" link will also appear on the College's homepage, to ensure that students can access it quickly and without having to know its placement on the Student Affairs website.

 GC students are encouraged to refer to the catalog and the website for college information and resources; therefore, the information regarding major policies and complaint processes will be included in these two venues.
-The printed class schedule, which is also available in PDF format on the College website (2.4), is used less frequently by students for information.
+The printed class schedule, which is also available in .PDF format on the College website (2.4) is used less frequently by students for information.
 That document will be reviewed prior to the next publication to determine whether the policy and process information should be included.